Mastering Pen Refills: The Science of Sustaining Your Legacy Tool

 The vast majority of precision-machined pens utilize the "Parker G2 style" refill.
 This metal-housed cartridge is favored by our artisans because it offers a robust, pressurized delivery of oil-based paste that writes on any surface without smudging.

-Artisan Tip: To replace your ballpoint refill, simply unscrew the body, remove the old cartridge (being careful not to lose the small tension spring), and slide the new one in.
+Artisan Tip: To replace your ballpoint refill, simply unscrew the body, remove the old cartridge (careful with the tension spring), and slide the new one in.
 It is a five-second act that breathes a new decade of life into your instrument.

 Explore our Ballpoint Signatus Collection for tools engineered for this universal standard.